 Sonoma has a total land area of approximately 2,000 square miles, and 60,000 acres of vineyards.
-There are seventeen AVAs (American Viticulture Areas) and over sixty-six varietals are cultivated.
+There are seventeen AVAs including the Russian River Valley (American Viticulture Areas) and over sixty-six varietals are cultivated.
 Finally, there are over 400 wineries.
 Whew!
 That’s a lot wine tasting.

 Narrow down your choices

 A smart way to explore Sonoma County is to pick an AVA or a town and start there.
-If you have two days, I’d recommend not straying far from where you are staying.
-There is excellent food and wine everywhere you go – Sonoma still maintains its strong agricultural roots.
+If you have two days, I’d recommend not wandering too far from where you are staying.
+There are excellent food and wine everywhere you go because Sonoma still maintains its strong agricultural roots.

 You can’t see all of Sonoma County in one weekend

-I did a lot of driving and got a good overview of the area – enough to know that like good wine, getting to know Sonoma takes time.
-(I felt that I tried to see and do too much – and was overwhelmed.
-Maybe I can save you having a similar experience.)
+Getting to know Sonoma takes time.
+I felt that I tried to see and do too much – and was overwhelmed.
+Maybe I can save you from having a similar experience.

 It is tempting to try to do it all – I know.
 And though it may sound cliche, Sonoma really does have it all.
-From chic small towns, to lush valleys, cool rivers, and fifty-five miles of coastline, the scenery alone is enough reason to go.
-Take my advice, pace yourself.
+From chic small towns to lush valleys, cool rivers, and fifty-five miles of coastline; go for the scenery if not the wine.
+Take my advice and pace yourself.
 Enjoy the views.
-And drink a lot wine.
+And drink a lot of wine.

-I’ll be writing more in depth this week about my time in Sonoma.
-From the wineries I visited to restaurants, foodie tours, and coastal drives, I’ve much to share.
-Remember, Sonoma is big.
+I’ll be writing more in-depth this week about my time in Sonoma.
+From the wineries I visited, the foodie tours, and coastal drives, I’ve much to share; remember, Sonoma is big.

 In the meantime, I’ll leave you with one of my favorite photos from the trip – a view of the Russian River.
 The Russian River AVA is known for delicious cool-climate pinot noir and chardonnay wines.
 Can you picture yourself there?